 Curcumin derivatives have novel mechanisms of action that can be applied to treat stroke; they also have excellent low-no toxicity profiles.

-Dr. Lapchak's laboratory is also actively engaged in studies to further the development of transcranial laser therapy to promote recovery of function following a stroke by elucidating the mechanism of action of light therapy.
-In addition, his laboratory is working to develop new methods to attenuate thrombolytic-induced brain hemorrhage and provide neuroprotection to hemorrhage patients.
+The Lapchak Lab is also actively engaged in studies to further the development of transcranial laser therapy to promote recovery of function following a stroke by elucidating the mechanism of action of light therapy.
+In addition, the Lapchak Lab is working to develop new methods to attenuate thrombolytic-induced brain hemorrhage and provide neuroprotection to hemorrhage patients.

 Other important projects include: